Eco-Sculptures in Burnaby: Animals Made From Metal and Plants

 Burnaby Village Museum is a re-creation of a typical small town or village that existed in the area in the 1920s.
 The buildings are open to the public and are interesting to explore.
 Some equipment in the buildings is in working order.
 The printing press functions and is run by volunteers, for example.
 The same is true for the blacksmith's equipment.

 A cultivated meadow is located next to the carousel building.
 It's a nice place for children to run.
-In 2016, it was also the home of the cow and calf eco-sculptures.
+A few years ago, it was also the home of the cow and calf eco-sculptures.
 The cow was ready for milking and the calf was lying on the grass near her.
 The photos below show their appearance at the end of the season.
 Both had seen better days with respect to their plant covering, but they were still attractive.
-I lIke their yellow and green colouration and the spots on the calf.
-In 2017 the cows were moved away from the museum, but a spider and other sculptures could be seen nearby.
+I liked their yellow and green colouration and the spots on the calf.
+In the following year the cows were moved away from the museum, but a spider and other sculptures could be seen nearby.

 A Growing and Changing Collection